Sophie Blanchard: Death

 On 6 July 1819, in the Tivoli Gardens in Paris, her hydrogen-filled balloon caught fire and Blanchard, entangled in the surrounding net, fell to her death.

 Blanchard had performed regularly at the Tivoli Gardens, making ascents twice a week when she was in Paris.
 She had been warned repeatedly of the danger of using fireworks in her exhibitions.
 This display was to be a particularly impressive one with many more pyrotechnics than usual, and it appears that the warnings had made an impression on her.
 Some spectators implored her not to make the ascent, but others, eager to see the show, urged her on.
 One report suggested that she finally made up her mind and stepped into her chair with the words "Allons, ce sera pour la dernière fois" ("Let's go, this will be for the last time").

-At about 10:30 p.m. (accounts differ as to the exact time), Blanchard began her ascent, wearing a white dress, a white hat topped with ostrich plumes and carrying a white flag.
+At about 10:30 p.m. (accounts differ as to the exact time), Blanchard began her ascent, wearing a white dress and a white hat topped with ostrich plumes, and carrying a white flag.
 The wind was blowing strongly, and it appears the balloon struggled to rise.
 By shedding ballast Blanchard managed to get some lift, but the balloon brushed through the trees as it ascended.
 Once she had cleared the treetops Blanchard began the display by waving her flag.
 The balloon was illuminated by baskets containing "Bengal fire", a slow-burning, coloured pyrotechnic.

 A few moments after beginning the display, and while still ascending, the balloon was seen to be in flames.
 Some reports say that the balloon momentarily disappeared behind a cloud and that when it reappeared it was on fire—whatever the circumstances, the gas in the balloon was burning.
 Blanchard began to descend rapidly, but the balloon, caught in the wind, continued to move off from the pleasure gardens even as it went down.
 Some spectators thought these events were part of the show and applauded and shouted their approval.
 The balloon had not risen to any great height and, although the escaping gas was burning, the gas within the balloon maintained sufficient lift to prevent the craft plummeting directly to the ground.
 By rapidly shedding ballast Blanchard was able to slow the descent.
 Most reports say she appeared to be calm during the descent, but she was said to be wringing her hands in despair as the craft approached the ground.
 Rumours later circulated that she had gripped the chair of her craft so tightly that "several arteries had snapt through the effort."